AxiansITSecurity/Restsh/README.F5.md

 ## Device Groups

-You can set RESTSH_HOST to a comma separated list of the F5 cluster members management addresses.
+You can set RESTSH_HOST to a comma separated list of the F5 device group members management addresses.

 Call `f5.cluster.setactive` before any other command to connect to the active F5 device.